 Fire and Ashes

-A RItual to begin the season of Lent
+A Ritual to begin the season of Lent

 We can emerge from the ashes.
 We can imagine new life together.
 We can still be Easter people in a Good Friday world.
 This brief order of worship can be used at-home by individual families or shared in a corporate worship experience online or in-person centered on the daring belief that lighting a fire might prepare us for the work ahead.